Canon 1Ds vs Pentax 645Z

 - More modern: Reflects 11 years and 6 months of technical progress since the 1Ds launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 645Z is the clear winner of the contest (12 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 645Z is the clear winner of the contest (15 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Pentax 645Z«||-||-||4.5/5||5/5||5/5||Apr 2014||8,499||Pentax 645Z|